 - Availability of the platform

 - We commit to 99.9% uptime via service level agreements with our customers.
 We document all service disruptions, monitor availability issues 24/7, while taking immediate action if service interruptions are detected.

 - We include standard 3rd level support in all packages.
 We use a ticket system to report, monitor, and resolve all open support tickets.
 Support is email-based and in English (other languages are available on request).
 We guarantee a reply within one business day.
 We additionally offer premium telephone support and 1st and 2nd level support on request.

 - We work with a network of partners to support our customers with consulting, plugin implementation, and content services.
 We're also open to working with your existing technical providers.

 10. What’s on the Staffbase roadmap?

 As you may imagine, there are plenty of improvements and new features on the horizon.
 Our vision is to create the leading mobile employee solution that helps companies of all sizes become truly employee-centric organizations.
-That’s a big vision but it’s one that allows us to set priorities for our technical roadmap.
-We’re committed to developing a wide array of engaging use cases, platform integrations, and features like search.
-We’re happy to talk with you to understand the requirements of your specific case.
+That’s a big vision but it's one that allows us to set priorities for our technical roadmap.
+We're committed to developing a wide array of engaging use cases, platform integrations, and features such as search.
+We're happy to talk with you to understand the requirements of your specific case.